zhxu33/cyberpunk2088/ProjectDocument.md

 * NPCs(merchants who can interact with the player)
 * Players (merchants who can interact with the player) All these characters are stored in separate collections, making it easy to spawn the right type of character when needed.
-**Character Management**
-The world handles three main types of characters:
-* Regular Enemies (dogs, samurai, and slimes)
-* Boss Characters(different types of powerful enemies)
-* NPCs(merchants who can interact with the player)
-* Players (merchants who can interact with the player) All these characters are stored in separate collections, making it easy to spawn the right type of character when needed.

 ### Player (Character)